top of page

 • Work with the teacher to bring about a change

-• Refer your child to the SAT (Student Assistance Team) for further help by contacting the Learning Support office
+• Refer your child to the Learning Support Program for further help

 Possible interventions may include: